Plessey: Aircraft components

-World War II
+Second World War

-During World War II, Plessey produced a vast array of components and equipment for the war effort, including shell cases, aircraft parts, and radio equipment such as the R1155 (receiver), and T1154 (transmitter).
+During the Second World War, Plessey produced a vast array of components and equipment for the war effort, including shell cases, aircraft parts, and radio equipment such as the R1155 (receiver), and T1154 (transmitter).
 In all, 161,500 pieces of wartime electronic equipment were produced.

-To allow greater production, Plessey converted five miles of twin tunnel, built for a new extension to the London Underground Central line from Leytonstone to Newbury Park, into a factory.
+To allow greater production, Plessey converted five miles (8 km) of twin tunnel, built for a new extension to the London Underground Central line from Leytonstone to Newbury Park, into a factory.
 The company also built a new factory at Swindon in Wiltshire, and opened several other shadow factories around the country to produce munitions.
 Caswell, Northamptonshire became the site of Plessey's first dedicated research centre in 1940.
 The wartime workforce of Plessey grew to over 10,000.

 Post World War II

-With the end of the war the company's orders dropped from £5 million in 1944/5 to £263,000 in 1946 and the workforce fell to less than 6,000.
+With the end of the conflict, the company's orders dropped from £5 million in 1944/5 to £263,000 in 1946 and the workforce fell to less than 6,000.
 Radio and television sales were the main area of activity until the renewed demand for defence products with the onset of the Korean War.
 From a turnover of £5 million in 1949/50, there was an increase to £32 million in 1959/60.

 In 1951, the Electronics Division was started by Michael Clark.
 By 1955, this had expanded to become the Electronics and Equipment Group with 5,000 staff.
-The following year the Roke Manor research facility was set up under the direction of H. J. Finden near Romsey, Hampshire.
+During the following year, the Roke Manor research facility was set up under the direction of H. J. Finden near Romsey, Hampshire.
 Plessey produced an early integrated circuit model in 1957, before the patents of Jack St. Clair Kilby of Texas Instruments and Robert Noyce of Fairchild.
-In the 1960s the Group continued to expand, setting up facilities at places such as West Leigh (Havant, Hampshire) and Templecombe, Somerset.
+In the 1960s, the Group continued to expand, setting up facilities at places such as West Leigh (Havant, Hampshire) and Templecombe, Somerset.